Why You Need To Hike The Red Rock Trail In Agnes Water, Queensland

 Agnes Water is home to accommodation for all budgets.
 Our favourites include the following:

 Agnes Water Camping: Stay at Agnes Water Beach Holidays which is right on the main beach in Agnes.
-The cafe serves up excellent food as well.
+The Holidays Cafe on site serves up excellent food as well.
 There’s also Workman’s Beach campground just outside of town and a campground in 1770 as well.